KaiNorberg/PatchworkOS/README.md

 ## Nostalgia

-[The first Reddit post and image of PatchworkOS](https://www.reddit.com/r/osdev/comments/18gbsng/a_little_over_2_years_ago_i_posted_a_screenshot/) from back when getting to user space was a massive milestone and the kernel was supposed to be a microkernel.
+[The first Reddit post and image of PatchworkOS](https://www.reddit.com/r/osdev/comments/18gbsng/a_little_over_2_years_ago_i_posted_a_screenshot/) from back when getting to user space was a massive milestone and the kernel was supposed to be a UNIX-like microkernel.